RiemaLabs/modular-indexer-committee/README.md

 We highly appreciate you running the committee indexer to contribute to the decentralization.

 ### 2. Install Dependence
-Modular Indexer is built with Golang.
-You can run your own modular Indexer by following the procedure below. `Go` version `1.22.0` is required for running repository.
+`Committee Indexer` is built with Golang.
+You can run your own `Committee Indexer` by following the procedure below.
+`Go` version `1.22.0` is required for running repository.
 Please visit [Golang download Page](https://go.dev/doc/install) to get latest Golang installed.

 Golang is easy to install all dependence.
 Fetch all required package by simply running.
 ```Bash